-The repurposed content that you create continues to be of a high quality as it feeds off the amazing first piece of content that you put time and effort into.
-It serves the purpose of driving more traffic to your content and reaching new audiences with your message.
+The repurposed content that you create maintains its quality, as it is developed from the amazing first piece of content that you put all that time and effort into.
+It drives more traffic to your core content and reaches new audiences with your message.

 The 80 / 20 rule

-Experienced internet marketer, Derek Halpern, states that you should spend 20% of your time creating your content and 80% promoting your content.
-I think he makes a good point.
+Experienced marketer, Derek Halpern, states that you should spend 20% of your time creating your content and 80% promoting your content.
+Afterall, who wants to create content that no one sees?

-Creating repurposed content will (hopefully) take less time because you have already put a lot of hard work in.
-For example, creating a video from scratch as opposed to creating a video based directly off a blog post.
+Creating repurposed content will take less time because you have already put in a lot of hard work.
+For example, let’s look at these time allocations when you’re creating a video from scratch, as opposed to creating a video-based directly on a blog post.

 - 2 hours writing an article